Minor Detail (novel): Reception

+English translation

 In 2020 the book was reviewed for The Guardian by Anthony Cummins and Fatima Bhutto.
 Cummins called the book a "highly sophisticated narrative that pitilessly explores the limits of empathy and the desire to right... historical wrongs by giving voice to the voiceless".
 Bhutto called Shibli's writing "subtle and sharply observed", concluding that "The book is, at varying points, terrifying and satirical; at every turn, dangerously and devastatingly good".

-That year the novel was also reviewed by Katie da Cunha Lewin for the Los Angeles Review of Books, da Cunha Lewin described the book as "an intense and penetrating work about the profound impact of living with violence", concluding that "Shibli’s work is powerful and this translation by Elisabeth Jaquette is rendered with exquisite clarity and quiet control".
+Katie da Cunha Lewin, reviewing the novel for the Los Angeles Review of Books, described the book as "an intense and penetrating work about the profound impact of living with violence", concluding that "Shibli’s work is powerful and this translation by Elisabeth Jaquette is rendered with exquisite clarity and quiet control".

-Also that year it was reviewed by Egina Manachova for the Chicago Review.
-Manachova referred to the novel as "sparse, unnerving, and haunting".
+Egina Manachova, for the Chicago Review, called the novel as "sparse, unnerving, and haunting".
 She praised the quality of the translation, and described the binding element of the two parts of the novels as the concept of Nakba (the destruction of the Palestinian society and homeland in 1948, and the permanent displacement of a majority of the Palestinian Arabs).
-She also comments on the fact that no characters in the novels are named, while the book also provides the changing names (formerly, Palestinian, now, Israeli) for various locations, arguing that it represents a "process of land expropriation and displacement".
+She commented on the fact that no characters in the novels are named, while the book also provides the changing names (formerly, Palestinian, now, Israeli) for various locations, arguing that it represents a "process of land expropriation and displacement".

-Christopher Linforth reviewed it also in 2020 for World Literature Today.
-Linforth wrote that the novel "cements [Shibli]'s position among the top ranks of Palestinian novelists working today", calling the work "short but powerful", and praising the division of novel into two parts (the "use of stylistically different timelines").
+Christopher Linforth, in World Literature Today, wrote that the novel "cements [Shibli]'s position among the top ranks of Palestinian novelists working today", calling the work "short but powerful", and praising the division of novel into two parts.

-Another 2020 review was published in ArtReview by Nirmala Devi.
-Devi summarized the theme as "ostensibly a tale about the banality of brutality and the ability of the powerful to erase the powerless", concluding that the novel and its translation are "extraordinary masterclass in how to do things with words and the lacunae in between".
+Nirmala Devi, writing in ArtReview, summarised the theme as "ostensibly a tale about the banality of brutality and the ability of the powerful to erase the powerless", concluding that the novel and its translation are "extraordinary masterclass in how to do things with words and the lacunae in between".

 Writing for The New York Times, Abhrajyoti Chakraborty commented on the novel's two-part structure, writing that "perhaps the details in the two stories mirror each other because the past isn’t even past".